Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice: Abstract

 \section{Abstract}

 The two orbital Hubbard model, with the electrons additionally coupled to a complex magnetic background, arises in the pyrochlore molybdates.
-The background involves local moments Hund's coupled to the electrons, driving double exchange ferromagnetism, and antiferromagnetic tendency arising from competing superexchange.
-The key scales include the Hubbard repulsion and the superexchange, both of which can be tuned in these materials, controlling phase transitions from a ferromagnetic metal to a spin glass metal and then a spin glass (Mott) insulator.
-We provide a comprehensive description of the ground state of this model using an unrestricted Hartree-Fock scheme implemented via a simulated annealing procedure.
-We establish the metal-insulator transition line for varying Hubbard interaction and superexchange.
-The orbital disorder already present in the ferromagnetic case is further enhanced by antiferromagnetic coupling and the resulting magnetic disorder.
-This suppresses the kinetic energy and shifts the metal-insulator transition to lower Hubbard interaction.
-We characterise the changing nature of the metal-insulator transition by tracking the magnetic and orbital correlations, the density of states, and the optical conductivity.
-The metal-insulator transition shows increasing `Anderson' character as the antiferromagnetic coupling is increased.
-This paper is focused on the ground state, a companion paper will discuss the finite temperature physics involving magnetic and orbital thermal fluctuations.
+The background involves local moments Hund's coupled to the electrons, driving double exchange ferromagnetism, and antiferromagnetic (AF) tendency arising from competing superexchange.
+The key scales include the Hubbard repulsion and the superexchange, both of which can be tuned in these materials.
+They control the phase transition from a ferromagnetic metal to a spin glass metal and then to a spin glass (Mott) insulator.
+We provide a comprehensive description of the ground state of this model using an unrestricted Hartree-Fock scheme implemented via a simulated annealing procedure and establish the metal-insulator transition line for varying Hubbard interaction and superexchange.
+The electrons see an effective disorder, due to orbital frustration, already in the ferromagnetic phase.
+The disorder is further enhanced by antiferromagnetic coupling and the resulting magnetic disorder.
+As a result, increasing AF coupling shifts the metal-insulator transition to lower Hubbard interaction and gives it an additional ``Anderson'' character.
+We provide detailed results on the magnetic and orbital correlations, the density of states, and the optical conductivity.

 \keywords{Mott transition, pyrochlore, geometric frustration, double exchange}